iansltx/BusinessDays/README.md

 ```

+__NOTE:__ Fractional days are rounded up to the next whole day amount; e.g. 2.5 days will be treated as 3.

 ### Exporting/Importing Filter Sets

 The list of filters associated with a given calculator may be dumped as an array via `getSkipWhenFilters()`.
 This array